 How to Install a Heated Garage Floor

-As a rule, garage floors with underfloor heating will use a hydronic system versus an electric system.
+As a rule for installing radiant heating systems, garage floors with underfloor heating will use a hydronic system versus an electric system.
 This is because electric systems typically get more expensive as they become larger, where the opposite is true for hydronic systems.
 Because concrete pads can get quite large, hydronic systems are used almost exclusively to heat a garage floor.

 An underfloor hydronic heating system will have more components than a comparable electric system.
 Because a hydronic system uses both electricity and water, both plumbing and electrical work will be required.
 We will assume that the new pad is ready to be poured.